 Select whether the user will receive the campaign during a specific portion of the day.
 If you give the message a time frame and the user either completes the trigger event outside the time frame or the message delay causes them to miss the time frame, then by default, the user will not receive your message.

 In the case where a user completes the trigger event within the time frame, but the message delay causes the user to fall out of the time frame, you can check the box below so that these users will still receive the campaign:

-If a user doesn’t receive the message because she misses the time frame, then she will still be qualified to get it the next time she completes the trigger event, even if you did not elect for users to become re-eligible.
+If a user doesn’t receive the message because they miss the time frame, then they will still be qualified to receive it the next time they complete the trigger event, even if you did not elect for users to become re-eligible.
 If you do elect for users to become re-eligible, then users can receive the campaign each time they complete the trigger event, assuming they qualify during the specified time frame.

-If you have also assigned the campaign a certain duration, then in order to receive the message, a user must qualify within both the duration and the specific portion of the day.
+If you have also assigned the campaign a certain duration, then a user must qualify within both the duration and the specific portion of the day to receive the message.

 Step 6: Determine Re-Eligibility

 Determine whether users can become re-eligible for the campaign.
 If you allow users to become re-eligible, you may specify a time delay before the user can receive the campaign again.
 This will prevent your triggered campaigns from becoming “spammy”.